Bastardkb/Charybdis/files/mods/readme.md

 ![](../../pics/1ad.jpeg)

 You can use this option if you don't want to use bearings or buy the expensive BTU part.
 You will need 3 3.175mm (1/8") ball bearings then print the bottom btu model, and 3 of the printable btu models.
 Press the balls into the model then insert them into the bottom btu model.

+### Upgraded inserts for the Printable BTU Mod

+A bit taller of inserts, at 5mm tall, and a little more pronounced recess for the bearing ball.

+The snap of the bearing ball is a little less intense as a result and gives more surface angle for the ball to rest on, resulting in a more secure seat for the ball.

 ## Printable BTU Mod - with screws